 ChopChop Kids Club offers a series of weekly newsletter, please see links below to view a PDF of each topic.
 You will find recipes, games, and ideas about food, nutrition, food safety, and health.
-The Chop Chop Family also offers a quarterly printed magazine, please reach out to a member of the SNAP-Ed team to request a copy.
+The Chop Chop Family also offers a quarterly printed magazine, please reach out to a member of the SNAP-Ed team to request a copy or stop by the office to pick up a copy.

 This month, as the weather grows warmer, we’re thinking about salad and, more specifically, one of the coolest plants around: lettuce.
 You might not think about lettuce very much.
 I mean, it’s leafy and green.
 What else is there to know?
 A lot, it turns out!
 Different kinds of lettuce bring different qualities to your salad bowl.
 Iceberg is pale and very crisp; romaine is crunchy and robust; Bibb or Boston lettuce is soft and tender.
 Try different kinds to see which ones you like best.
 Inside this newsletter you’ll find basic salad recipes and skills, along with fun facts, a taste test, and a salad-themed gardening activity.
 Bring on Summer!